antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 You can download and use the .NET 5.0 SDK on ARM64 with today's release.
 At present, you need to download and expand a zip, and it doesn't yet include Windows Forms or WPF.
 We're working on filling the gaps so that using .NET on Windows Forms on ARM64 is just like x64.
 We intend to backport the same functionality to .NET Core 3.1.

-You can following our progress at [.NET 5.0 ARM64 tracking issue](https://gist.github.com/tommcdon/6a250a1caa621892a14ea42bf1f87b4a).
-We're also working to [improve ARM64 performance](https://github.com/dotnet/runtime/issues/35853), generally.
+You can follow our progress at [.NET 5.0 ARM64 tracking issue](https://gist.github.com/tommcdon/6a250a1caa621892a14ea42bf1f87b4a).
+We're also working to generally [improve ARM64 performance](https://github.com/dotnet/runtime/issues/35853).

 ## BCL